GregWeil/Extract-MKV/README.md

 - Values in `DISCID=""` act as defaults for all titles in the file, handy to avoid repeatedly specifying the path or series name
 - Values in `TITLEID=""` act as defaults for all titles in the disc, handy to avoid repeatedly specifying the movie name and year
 - Some movies have several titles with the same source file, differentiated using an angle number `TITLEID="00245.mpls:1"`
-- Track indices are zero indexed and follow MakeMKV UI ordering
-  - Core audio and forced subtitle tracks are not counted for track numbering
-  - To reference the first audio track's core set `track: { index: 0, core: true }`
-  - To reference forced subtitles for a track set `track: { index: 0, forced: true }`
 - If video tracks are not specified, the first video track is used with all default values
 - If audio tracks are not specified, the first audio track is used with all default values
 - If subtitle tracks are not specified, the output will not have any subtitles included